carpentries-incubator/docker-introduction/_episodes/05-creating-container-images.md

 - The first line, `FROM`, indicates which container we're starting with.
 - The next two lines `RUN`, will indicate installation commands we want to run.
 These are the same commands that we used interactively above.
-- The last line, `CMD` indicates the default command we want the container to run, if no other command is provided.
+- The last line, `CMD`, indicates the default command we want the container to run, if no other command is provided.
+It is recommended to provide `CMD` in *exec-form*, that is a JSON-array which contains as first element the executable, optionally followed by its arguments.
+For example: `CMD ["ls", "-lF", "--color", "/etc"]`

+> ## *shell-form* and *exec-form* for CMD
+> Another way to specify the `CMD` is the *shell-form*.
+Her you just
+> type the command as you would call it from the command line.
+Docker
+> then silently runs this command in the image's standard shell.  `CMD
+> cat /etc/passwd` is equivalent to `CMD
+> ["/bin/sh", "-c", "cat /etc/passwd"]`.
+We recommend to prefer the
+> more explicit *exec-form* to avoid hard to interpret behavior in
+> more complex settings.
+{: .callout}

 > ## Exercise: Take a Guess
 >